-When the thermostat "calls for cooling", the blower motor BLWM will operate at COOL speed.
-When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 seconds on COOL speed before reverting back to HEAT speed.
-Jumper J2 can be cut to reduce the cooling off-delay to 5 seconds.
-(See Fig. 33.)
-When the R-to-G circuit is opened, the blower motor BLWM will continue operating for an additional 5 seconds, if no other function requires blower motor BLWM operation.
+When the thermostat "calls for high-cooling", the blower motor BLWM will operate at COOL speed.
+When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 seconds on COOL speed before reverting back to continuous-blower speed.

+When the R to G circuit is opened, the blower motor BLWM will continue operating for an additional 5 seconds, if no other function requires blower motor BLWM operation.